 Here in America he hired planes with anti-smoking banners to fly up and down Long Island beaches in pursuit of the Newport Cigarettes planes.

 His work on auto insurance reform led to the placement of three initiatives on the March 1996 California ballot.
 Backers ranged from former Secretary of State George Shultz to former San Francisco councilwoman Roberta Achtenberg to Quicken co-creator Tom Proulx.
-The measures lost — “and now look at the mess California is in,” he says.
+The measures lost.

 He has appeared on such shows as Today, Tonight, Tomorrow, Good Morning America, Oprah, and Face the Nation.